otium99/.NET-MAUI-issues-reproductions/README.md

 But, when set the line 39 to false, which uses the Thread recursive, the app crashed at this line 66 -> Thread.Sleep() and only when line 73 is active.

+The error occurs in Visual Studio Version 17.3.0 Preview 2.0, with Version 17.3.0 Preview 1.1 it was working fine.